Big City Family Fun

 Magnolia Bakery

 Known for its cupcakes and banana pudding–the banana pudding is a must for fans.
-Though I loved the individual cheesecakes too and the shops are girly-cute.
+However, I love the individual cheesecakes, too.
+Magnolia Bakery is girly-cute.

 The closest locations to Central Park are 1794 Broadway at 58th St. and 200 Columbus Ave.